| |

 The new found interest of global finance offered developing

-country governments an opportunity to finance that gap,
+country governments an opportunity to finance that

-country governments and financial institutions from
+of developing country governments and financial institutions

-of the 1980s and the financial crises of the 1990s,
+crisis of the 1980s and the financial crises of the

-in 1997.
+crises in 1997.

 One consequence of the 1997 crisis was a sharp decline